8r14z/NewYorkTimes/README.md

 *This is a demo for NYTimes APIs which applys **VIPER, POP, Core Data,** ...*

+# VIPER
+*This project will apply VIPER*

+> VIPER is an application of Clean Architecture to iOS apps.
+The word VIPER is a backronym for View, Interactor, Presenter, Entity, and Routing.

 # Project Structure:
 ## 3 main folders: